-1. Root competition.
+- 1. Root competition.
 This is most serious on dry sites, but it may also be a factor on the wetter highquality sites in dense vegetation.
-Greatest damage occurs during the critical first year or two when sod and brush roots are feeding in the same root zone as the transplant.

-2. Competition for light.
-This is most serious on the better sites, where the surrounding vegetation and brush shades or suppresses The Improvement of Tro...
+Greatest damage occurs during the critical first year or two when sod and brush roots are feeding in the same root zone as the transplant. - 2.
+Competition for light.
+This is most serious on the better sites, where the surrounding vegetation and brush shades or suppresses the plant. - 3.
+Smothering.

-the plant.

-3. Smothering.
 This is most serious on sites that produce tall grasses and weeds that die in the fall and mat down over the plants.